KasperKL1/KasperKL1.github.io/_posts/2024-04-01-Assignment2.markdown

 date:   2024-03-31 14:40:25 +0200
 categories: jekyll update
 ---
-Firstly we want to look at the different crime categories to determine which category has the most characteristic evolution over the years from 2003 to 2017.
+Firstly, we want to look at the different crime categories to determine which category has the most characteristic evolution over the years from 2003 to 2017.

 ![Placeholder Screenshot](/assets/images/newplot.png)